sbhardwaj7529/LovelyOrdersApp/README.md

 `cd LovelyOrdersApp`
 ### Setup mongodb

-Just run the shell script `setup_mongodb.sh` which would automatically download mongodb docker image, start its container, create database and credentials inside it.
-Simply run: `./setup_mongodb.sh`
+Just run the shell script `setup_mongodb.sh` which would automatically download mongodb docker image, start its container, create database and credentials inside it. <br> Simply run: `./setup_mongodb.sh`

 Note: if you want to stop and remove the spawned container later, then simply run: `docker stop mongo-server && docker rm mongo-server`

 ### Setup redis

-Just run the shell script `setup_redis.sh` which would automatically download redis docker image, start its container, create database and credentials inside it.
-Simply run: `./setup_mongodb.sh`
+Just run the shell script `setup_redis.sh` which would automatically download redis docker image, start its container, create database and credentials inside it. <br> Simply run: `./setup_redis.sh`

 Note: if you want to stop and remove the spawned container later, then simply run: `docker stop redis-instance && docker rm redis-instance`
 ### Setup the Django app